PgBiel/elembic/src/types/base.typ

     let unchecked-inputs = typeinfos.filter(t => t.check == none).map(t => t.input).sum(default: ()).dedup()
     if input.all(t => t in unchecked-inputs) {
-      // Unchecked types include all possible input types, so some check will always succeed none
+      // Unchecked types include all possible input types, so some check will always succeed
+      // Note that this check also works for input reduced to just "any".
+If "any" is an
+      // unchecked input, then checks will never fail. none
     } else if checked-types.all(t => t.at(type-key) == "literal") {
+      // From here onwards, we can assume unchecked-inputs doesn't contain "any",
+      // since it is a subset of input, therefore input would be just ("any",) and
+      // the check above would have had to pass in that case.

       let values-inputs-and-checks = checked-types.map(t => (t.data.value, t.input, t.data.typeinfo.check))
       x => {
         let typ = type(x)